Skip to content

 Tune: dependency_mapping.overlap_min_files / overlap_min_ratio in ll-config.json

 Sub-waves are displayed as a single logical wave in the execution plan.
 The user sees "Wave 2 (serialized)" rather than two separate waves — the contention is handled transparently.
-The effective threshold values are shown in the wave header so users can tune dependency_mapping in ll-config.json if the sprint over-serializes.
+The effective threshold values are shown in the wave header so users can tune dependency_mapping in .ll/ll-config.json if the sprint over-serializes.

 Sprint File Anatomy